Introductory video for your course

 Some information is difficult to include in an introductory video even though it is relevant to the course, for example, a bibliography.
 Put this kind of information as text next to the video, preferably on the same page.

-You can also copy information from the video and insert it as text, especially information you expect the students will need again.
+You can also copy information from the video and provide it to the students in text format, which is important, not least if the students need to have access to it independent of having access to the video or not.
 For example, your contact details or the structure of the course.

 Let the students see you